Petropavlovsk-Kamchatsky Air Flight 251 (2021): Accident

 Flight 251 was a domestic scheduled passenger flight from Elizovo Airport, Petropavlovsk-Kamchatsky to Palana Airport, Palana, Russia.
-The flight departed from Petropavlovsk-Kamchatsky at 12:57 local time (00:57 UTC) and was due to land at Palana at 15:05 local time (03:05 UTC).
+The flight departed from Petropavlovsk-Kamchatsky at 12:56 local time (00:56 UTC) and was due to land at Palana at 15:05 local time (03:05 UTC).
 The aircraft passed safely through the area control centers and at 14:09 was transferred to the ATC of Tigilsky District, where the captain contacted Palana for information on weather conditions.
-Upon receiving the weather information, the captain was given "clear coordinates of the route" during the final approach.
-The last contact with the aircraft was at 14:50 local time (02:50 UTC).
+Transcripts of the conversations between the Palana airport controller and the pilot reveal that the controller informed the flight that cloud base at the airport was at 720 m.
+The airline's rules prohibited visual approaches to the airport from the sea side when cloud ceilings were lower than 750 m, so the controller suggested that the flight approach the airport from the land side using the available navigation beacons.
+The pilot rejected that suggestion, stating that there was no published approach from the land side and that he would proceed with a visual approach from the sea.
+The controller again reminded the pilot that the sea approach was not recommended, due to the thickening fog around the airport, that was partially covering the mountains between the Sea of Okhotsk and the airport.
+The last contact with the aircraft was at 14:48 local time (02:48 UTC), when the crew reported their altitude as 800 m.

 The aircraft was on final approach for landing when contact was lost about 10 km away from Palana's airport.
 No go-around was reported by ATC.
 The weather in the area was cloudy.
 The aircraft reportedly collided with a steep cliff with a maximum elevation of 263 m.
 When it collided with the cliff, it was at an altitude of 200 m, below the minimum height for the approach, and was outside of the proper approach path.
 Upon impact, the aircraft was completely destroyed.
 Only a portion of the plane's tail remained on the cliff after the impact; the rest of the debris slid down the cliff and into the Sea of Okhotsk, leaving only a skid mark on the cliff to indicate where the accident had taken place.